smedina-upc/ihlt/sts/sts.md

 * Add new components at your choice (optional).

-* Not word neither sentence embeddings should be allowed.
+* Already generated word or sentence embeddings models are not allowed, such as BERT.

 * Compare and comment the results achieved by these approaches among them and among the official results.